 The Loan Exit Counseling session will provide you with information about repayment plans and what could happen if you do not repay your loans.
 If you are a doctoral student who is earning your master’s degree along the way, you will need to complete Exit Counseling when you finish your master’s degree even though you are not leaving TC.
-The Unsubsidized and PLUS Loan Exit Counselings are available at www.studentloans.gov.
-To complete TEACH Grant Exit Counseling, please visit www.nslds.ed.gov.
+The Unsubsidized, PLUS Loan, and TEACH Grant Exit Counselings are available at studentaid.gov.

 Student loans are disbursed accordingly based on your enrollment periods.
 Typically, students who are enrolled across Fall and Spring semesters will receive half of their total disbursement after the add/drop period of each term.
-Students who are single-term students (ie: Fall only) will have two disbursement in a single term, and students who are entering for the Spring or Summer term may have loan disbursement scheduled accordingly with their term(s) of enrollment.
+Students who are single-term students (ie: Fall only) will have two disbursements in a single term, and students who are entering for the Spring or Summer term may have loan disbursement scheduled accordingly with their term(s) of enrollment.
 The Bursar's Office will also list information regarding disbursement dates each term here.